 Negligence means acting in a way that a reasonable person would not have acted, or failing to do something that a reasonable person would have done.
 What is reasonable is left up to the jury to decide.
 Our Los Angeles criminal defense lawyers may argue that your actions were reasonable under the circumstances and did not constitute negligence under the law.

 The prosecution must establish a causal link between your actions and the death of another person.
 There can be several contributing factors to automobile accidents.
 We may argue that your actions were not the direct, natural, and probable cause of death.

-Call Werksman Jackson & Quinn LLP at (213) 688-0460 to schedule a free consultation if you have been charged with vehicular manslaughter.
+Call Werksman Jackson & Quinn LLP at (213) 688-0460 to schedule a free consultation if you have been charged with vehicular manslaughter in Los Angeles.
 We have a history of achieving a remarkable level of success for our clients.

 Recent Case Results

 Attorney Mark Werksman’s 29 year old client was falsely accused of molesting two neighborhood children and was subsequently charged with felony child molestation, with a significant prison sentence hanging over his head should he be convicted.
 Instead, at the preliminary hearing Werksman was able to convince the court to grant his client a complete dismissal of any charges.